chelobotix/Capstone-project-Protoje-concert/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Marcelo Alarcon - Portfolio Website <a name="about-project"></a>
+# 📖 Protoje Concert - Capstone Micorverse Project Module 1<a name="about-project"></a>

-> A portfolio website is a unique way to showcase my work and let others know about myself.
-It's a website for my projects, skills, and information about me.
-In addition, it's one of the best ways to express my personality, experience, and capabilities.
+> A fictitious web page to demonstrate the skills learned in html, css and DOM management with Javascript.

 ## 🛠 Built With <a name="built-with"></a>